-Additionally, we have made a small modification on the family of time-varying graphs of \mathfrak{N}{BB} with the purpose of investigating what would happen if the networks were small-diameter.
+Additionally, we have made a small modification on the family of time-varying graphs of $\mathfrak{N}{BB}$ with the purpose of investigating what would happen if the networks were small-diameter.
 We replaced the cover time with the temporal diffusion diameter (i.e., the number of time intervals to reach every node from any node) - or the classical diameter (i.e., the maximum shortest path length) in the static case - in the definition of this family of graphs.
-Indeed, we proved that, in this case, a small-diameter (i.e., dominated by $\mathbf{O}(\lg(N))$, where N is the network size) is sufficient for existing a central time to trigger expected emergent open-endedness.
+Indeed, we have shown that, in this case, the smallest temporal diffusion diameter (dominated by $\mathbf{O}(\lg(N))$ ), where N is the network size) is sufficient for determining the central time to trigger expected emergent open-endedness.